 Schedule Time to Connect In-Person

-One way Sarah Roshan makes connections with vendors is scheduling time to connect in-person.
+One way Sarah Roshan makes connections with vendors is by scheduling time to connect in person.
 There is value in stepping away from your computer and phone and meeting with them face-to-face.
 This can help give vendors more reasons to talk about and refer you.

 “I make it a goal to have hot chocolate with someone I don’t know at least once a week.
 Make true connections and make it about what you can do for them, not what they can do for you.
 In the end, people want to work with real people.
 Get out of your comfort zone and do the ground work.” – Sarah Roshan

 Create Relationships with Vendors

 Wedding photography duo, Amy and Jordan Demos, recommend creating relationships as soon as you can.
 When you enjoy who you work with, you will continue to love what you do.
 It will also increase the chances those vendors will refer you.

 “One of our biggest booking mistakes was not getting in the community early enough in our career and building real relationships with wedding planners, venue coordinators, and fellow photographers – people we’d be friends with even if we weren’t in the same industry.

 If we could go back and do it again, we’d do that sooner, because even though getting bookings is important, if we don’t like the people we’re working with weekend after weekend, our dream job we love could turn into a day job VERY soon!” – Amy and Jordan Demos

 A simple way Jessica Hill Photography builds trust with vendors is by sharing images with them after the wedding.
 The gesture shows them you care about their work, which will encourage them to refer you to others.